Cosylab/adsDriver/documentation/source/troubleshooting/index.rst

     The ADS device you are connecting to does not have a configured ADS route for the IOC client.

 **Problem solution**:
-    `Add an ADS route to the ADS device that the IOC is connecting to <using-twincat-setup>`_.
+    Add an ADS route to the ADS device that the IOC is connecting to, see :ref:`using-twincat-setup`.

 IOC fails to connect with "Info: connection closed by remote" messages
 ======================================================================